 To write data, the actuator arm moves the write head to empty sections of the platter where it can magnetize areas into 1s and 0s (110010011).
 This action is how data is saved (written) to a Hard Drive.

-In order for a computer to locate files or write to a HDDs, a full file map of the HDD is saved to the circuit board.
+For a computer to locate files or write to an HDD, a full file map of the HDD is saved to the circuit board.
 This file map is called a File Allocation Table (FAT) on Windows.
-This file map is manage by a controller.
+This file map is managed by a controller.

-The controller on the motherboard serves as an interface that allows computers to access, read and modify data on a HDD.
+The controller on the motherboard serves as an interface that allows computers to access, read, and modify data on an HDD.

 Benefits of using a HDD